 Dr. Vishnu Aragona AD (birth/legal name Antonio Aragona), see DISCLAIMER, has dedicated his life to helping others transform from victim to victor, so that they can awaken to a hidden potential of healing and guiding them on their paths to a better life.
 He helps them to reconnect with their health through their bodies and hearts by providing a safe foundation that involves exploring the potential of emotional and physical wounds that have affected others health incorporating a holistic model of body-mind-spirit medicine.

 Vishnu's life has been all about transforming and transcending his own childhood traumas that rendered him hopeless and helpless at times.
 It was his life purpose to transform it all so that he can be a lighthouse for others and show them how it's possible to go from pain and suffering into health and happiness.
 Growing up as a first generation Italian immigrant family he learned household responsibilities, the art and science of gardening and healing through compassion as he witnessed friends and family around him struck by grief.
 During this time he was introduced to massage at age five, through his stepfather, and he learn old world Italian herbal remedies.
 He began developing an interest in healing sciences at a young age.
 Vishnu's childhood was anything but "rosy."
 He was a victim of sexual, physical, emotional/mental abuse.
 Poverty on so many levels was an issue, and not just financially.
-This went on for years and because of it his self-esteem was shredded to pieces and he developed numbness to his physical pain from all the abuse.
+This went on for years (between the ages of 4 and 17) and because of it his self-esteem was shredded to pieces and he developed numbness to his physical pain from all the abuse.
 Physically wrought, due to such an environment, coupled with a less than optimal diet, Vishnu suffered from chronic digestive problems.
 He spent most of his years detached from his body.
 By the time Vishnu became a teenager life seemed beyond bleak and meaningless, filled with rage and mistrust in the world.
-He suffered from anxiety and depression and survived a couple suicide attempts.
+He suffered from anxiety and depression and survived a few suicide attempts.

 Yet, "something" inside him persevered.
 He had this sense that all of this pain could not be real and there had to be a way to finding peace.
 Vishnu's second oldest brother was the sole positive influence during his childhood.
 Throughout this time, he would come and save him from the excessiveness of these abusive experiences.
 At the age of 17 he was told by this brother that "just because 17 years of his life was ruined that he had the rest of his life to change it."
 Vishnu couldn't wait to take himself away from home and to figure out how he could do his life differently.
 He wanted to understand the mind and learn why people behaved as they did.
 Vishnu enrolled in a psychology class in high school and fell in love for the first time with this subject, so much so that he eventually made his way to SUNY Purchase College and received a Bachelors in Psychology.
 It was because of sheer grace that his life began to re-inspire him after years of feeling so much pain, emptiness, anger and detachment.
 His roommates' girlfriend came from California and spent a lot of time helping him to reconnect through her loving nurturing touch.
 This friendship eventually encouraged him to pursue a certification in massage therapy.
 While at SUNY Purchase, she strongly urged him to take yoga and this is where the journey of yoga began for this "angry Italian boy from the Bronx."
 Vishnu fell in love with yoga and all because of his first yoga teacher who was 87 years old (but looked like she was in her 50's.)
 He remembers that first day of class saying that he wanted what she exuded from her being, which was radiant.